orbs-network/orbs-spec/behaviors/services/block-storage.md

 # Block Storage
-Holds the long term journal of all confirmed blocks, used to reconstruct the state.
+Holds the long term journal of all confirmed blocks.
 Provides the state stroage with the state diff and the trasnaction pool with the transaction receipts.
 Syncs with other nodes when missing blocks are required.

 &nbsp;
 ## Init Flow
-* Subscribe to node sync messages.
+* Subscribe to node sync gossip messages.
 * Read persistent data
-*
+  * Start updating the state storage and transaction pool once they request to.

 &nbsp;
 ## `Data Structures`